 Bed Bug Behavior – Symptoms Of Bed Bugs In Your Hair

 Bed bugs instinctually hide in cracks and crevices and do not likely choose to hang out in your hair.
 Additionally, bed bugs do not like the light since they are nocturnal creatures, so the hair is not an ideal home for a bed bug.
+Not only that, but bed bugs also don’t stay on your body.

 Bed bugs like to rest during the day undisturbed, so the human head of hair is not an ideal hang-out spot for a bed bug to nap during the day.